MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-define-production-strategies.md

 ---
-title: Define production strategies overview
+title: Overview of the Define production strategies business process area
-description: Learn how you can use Dynamics 365 products to support your organization's business processes for defining production strategies. ms.date: 12/06/2023 ms.topic: conceptual
+description: Learn how you can use Dynamics 365 products to support your organization's business processes for defining production strategies. ms.date: 01/23/2024 ms.topic: conceptual
 author: edupont04
 ms.author: annekrupke
 ---

-# Define production strategies overview
+# Overview of the Define production strategies process area within the Plan to produce process

 ***Applies to: Dynamics 365 Business Central, Dynamics 365 Human Resources, Dynamics 365 Supply Chain Management***